Horizon-NTH/HorizonGUI/README.md

     This command will create all the .lib files you need in `HorizonGUI/bin`.

-  * **Microsoft Visual Studio**
+  - ##### Microsoft Visual Studio

-    You can also use [Microsoft Visual Studio](https://visualstudio.microsoft.com/) to launch the project and build it.
-Simply open the `horizongui.sln` file with Microsoft Visual Studio.
+    Alternatively, you can use [Microsoft Visual Studio](https://visualstudio.microsoft.com/) to launch the project and build it.
+Open the `horizongui.sln` file with Microsoft Visual Studio.

 ## Documentation